David Knox (rugby union): Coaching

 Knox has held coaching positions with Padova (2000), Waverley College (2002–2003), South Sydney Rugby League (2003) and Randwick (with Michael Cheika).
 In 2005, he joined Michael Chelka to Leinster as backs coach.
-While there Leinster made the semi-finals and quarter-finals of the Heineken Cup, and won the Celtic League title.
+Whilst there, Leinster made the semi-finals and quarter-finals of the Heineken Cup, and won the Celtic League title.

-He left Leinster in 2008 to return to Australia, but in a post-departure interview was controversially critical of Irish provincial team Munster and the appointment of incoming Irish coach Declan Kidney.
+Knox left Leinster in 2008 to return to Australia, but in a post-departure interview was controversially critical of Irish provincial team Munster and the appointment of incoming Irish coach Declan Kidney.

-From 2013 to 2015 while as a teacher at Sydney Boys High School, also coached the 1st XV while helping with all junior grades' development.
-Knox has been teaching at Sydney Boys High School and is a design technology teacher.
-Knox had been studying design and technology to ensure he can become a permanent teacher and to also ensure his students are well taught.
+From 2013 to 2015 whilst as a teacher at Sydney Boys High School, he coached the 1st XV and helped with the junior grades' development.
+Knox has since been teaching at Sydney Boys High School and is a Design and Technology teacher.
+Knox had been studying Design and Technology to become a permanent teacher and to ensure his students are well taught.

-He has also done annual consultant rugby coaching in the United States from 2011 to 2016, with stints at Columbia University in New York City, SFGG in San Francisco and most recently at Morris Rugby & Drew University in New Jersey.
+Knox has also done annual consultant rugby coaching in the United States from 2011 to 2016, with stints at Columbia University in New York City, SFGG in San Francisco and most recently at Morris Rugby & Drew University in New Jersey.